Michelle Hunziker: Career

 As she was Eros Ramazzotti's fiancée, Hunziker was discovered by an Italian TV producer.
 In 1996, she presented the Rai Uno-show I cervelloni with Paolo Bonolis.
 In summer, she presented the prime time comedy show Paperissima Sprint (Canale 5) with Gabibbo.
-Because of her popularity, she hosted the afternoon show Colpo di Fulmine (Italia 1) in 1997.
+Because of her popularity, she hosted the afternoon show Colpo di Fulmine on Italia 1 in 1997.
 She attended the professional academy Music Art & Show in Milan with her choreographer Susanna Beltrami.

 In 1998, the Italian film director Vincenzo Verdecchi offered Hunziker her first film role in the TV series La Forza dell'Amore (Canale 5).
 Afterwards she took the leading female role in Fammi stare sotto al letto.
 She was also in the documentary The Protagonist and in another film, Alex l'Ariete, where she acted with ex-skiing star Alberto Tomba.
 Hunziker and Pippo Baudo hosted the Canale 5 show La festa del Disco.
 From 1999 to 2001, she presented the late-night show Nonsolomoda (Canale 5) where she reported about fashion and lifestyle.

-In 1999, TV3, the first Swiss private television station, was founded in Zürich, and Hunziker hosted a show called Cinderella, where a hair and make-up artist, as well as a styling adviser, helped both a celebrity and a viewer have a makeover.
+In 1999, TV3, the first Swiss private television station, was founded in Zürich, and Hunziker hosted a makeover show called Cinderella, where a hair and make-up artist, as well as a styling adviser, helped both a celebrity and a viewer have a makeover.
 After the first episode, Hunziker was caught in the crossfire.
 The Swiss newspaper Blick even wrote: "Cinderella, TV3's new lifestyle show is not bad.
 It is catastrophic".
 Later, Hunziker was interviewed by the Swiss-German magazine Schweizer Illustrierte and said that she could not speak German anymore after having lived in Italy for many years.
 After TV3 had changed the concept, the show became more popular.

-After hosting the Swiss show Cinderella, Hunziker was discovered by German TV producers.
-In 1998, she presented the Goldene Kamera awards show with Thomas Gottschalk (a very well-known presenter in Germany).
+After hosting the Swiss show Cinderella, Hunziker came to the attention of German TV producers.
+In 1998, she presented the Goldene Kamera awards show with Thomas Gottschalk, who was a very well-known German TV presenter.
 A year later, she co-hosted the show Michael Jackson & Friends (ZDF) in Munich.
-After she had been on various talk shows, she presented her first in Germany: Erstes Glück (SWR/Das Erste).
+After she had been on various talk shows, she presented her first show in Germany caller Erstes Glück (SWR/Das Erste).
 She co-hosted the show with Thomas Elstner and interviewed celebrities about their first love.
-The show was not very popular though and ultimately axed.
+The show was not very popular however, and ultimately axed.

 When she returned to Italy, she presented the shows Donna sotto le stelle and Piazza di Spagna (Canale 5) with Gerry Scotti and Tacchi a spillo (Italia 1) with Claudio Lippi.
 In 2002–2004, Hunziker and Carsten Spengemann presented the first and second season of Deutschland sucht den Superstar, the German version of the British TV show Pop Idol.